eddydoes42/FieldOpsPro/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Terminology preference: Organizations providing IT services should be referred to as "Service Companies" (not just "Companies").
+Organizations providing work orders and projects to Service Companies should be referred to as "Client Companies" (not just "Companies")

 ## Terminology
 - **Service Company Role Tester**: Purple-colored role tester bar for testing service company roles (Administrator, Manager, Dispatcher, Field Agent)